J-onasJones/PI-server-rack/README.md

+# WARNING: This file is outdated.
+Since the last commit, a lot has changed.

 # PI-MC-WATCHER
 A system that allows Monitoring of Raspberry PI('s) and it's running Minecraft Server(s) on PC and Mac as well as controlling their cooling